Color-Of-Code/website/content/pages/glossary/database-terms.md

 ## Normal Form

 - First normal form (1NF): very basic rules:
-  - Eliminate duplicative [columns](http://databases.about.com/library/glossary/bldef-column.htm) from the same table.
+  - Eliminate duplicate [columns](http://databases.about.com/library/glossary/bldef-column.htm) from the same table.
   - Create separate tables for each group of related data and identify each [row](http://databases.about.com/library/glossary/bldef-row.htm) with a unique column or set of columns (the [primary key](http://databases.about.com/library/glossary/bldef-primarykey.htm)).
-- Second normal form (2NF): remove duplicative data:
+- Second normal form (2NF): remove duplicate data:
   - Meet all the requirements of 1NF.
   - Remove subsets of data that apply to multiple rows of a table and place them in separate tables.
   - Create relationships between these new tables and their predecessors through the use of [foreign keys](http://databases.about.com/library/glossary/bldef-foreignkey.htm).